 - Provide environmental health expertise and support for AHPPC’s emergency management role;

-- Under arrangements to be agreed between AHMAC and the Standing Council on Environment and Water (SCEW) keep the AHPPC and AHMAC informed of developments in environmental policy with significant health implications and provide expert, and where nationally agreed, health advice in environmental policy forums;
+- Keep the AHPPC and AHMAC informed of developments in environmental policy with significant health implications and provide expert, and where nationally agreed, health advice in environmental policy forums;

 - Consult with consumers and other stakeholders as appropriate in developing environmental health policy advice and implementing environmental health policies;